Keyboard shortcuts

 💡 The Core Idea

-Shell-Cell is a lightweight containerized shells orchestrator that turns simple YAML blueprints into instant, isolated shell sessions.
+Shell-Cell is a lightweight containerized shells orchestrator that turns simple CUE blueprints into instant, isolated shell sessions.

 It could be really handy, when you want to have secure, isolated place for your development.